 All federal and state laws apply to use of parking placards/plates for individuals with disabilities.
 Accessible parking places are for the exclusive use of an individual with a disability.
 These permits are not valid when used by friends or family unless the individual with a disability is being transported.
 Misuse of accessible parking permits can result in fines and cancellation by the Illinois Secretary of State’s Office of the parking placard.
 Illinois Central College’s Campus Police may be contacted for more information on accessible parking.
 (309) 694-5223.

 East Peoria Campus

 Vehicles must display their state issued parking placard/plates to use designated accessible parking places on campus.
 In the event that parking spaces are not available due to high usage, vehicles with the appropriate parking placard/plates may park in empty parking places in the visitor’s parking lot.
 Students with specific questions on where to park and what to do in the event of a temporary disability should contact Campus Police at (309) 694-5223.

-The North campus has accessible parking throughout its various lots.
-For more specific information about parking locations, the North Campus Police can be contacted at (309) 690-6899.
+The Peoria Campus has accessible parking throughout its various lots.
+For more specific information about parking locations, the Peoria Campus Police can be contacted at (309) 690-6899.

-Limited nursing services are available on the East Peoria campus only through the ICC Health Services in Room 338C.
-The office hours are Mon-Fri: 8 am – 4:30 pm.
-Further information may be obtained by phoning the office at (309) 694-5475 or (309) 694-5481.
-Students needing the use of their personal assistant or nurse during classes for disability related reasons i.e. health, safety or welfare should meet with the Coordinator of Access Services to obtain an accommodation letter to take to instructors to explain the presence of the assistant/nurse.
+Students needing the use of their personal assistant or nurse during classes for disability related reasons (IE: health, safety, or welfare) should meet with the Coordinator of Access Services to obtain an accommodation letter to take to instructors to explain the presence of the assistant/nurse.
 The college does not employ personal assistants/nurses for students.